Child Protection Policy

-03 The Festival is affiliated to the British & International Federation of Festivals and is organised and managed by an Executive Committee elected annually by the Festival Council at their AGM.
+03 The Festival is organised and managed by an Executive Committee elected annually by the Festival Council at their AGM.

 04 This Policy relates to children under the age of 18 and those vulnerable adults of any age who are identified to the organisers before arriving at the Festival (which should be done by contacting the Nominated Officers listed below).
 Prior to the Festival taking place members of the Executive Committee will forward a copy to the Parents, Guardians or Teachers (‘Carers’) involved for their information.
 This acknowledges the part they play in partnership with the Festival Organisers in the implementation of a Child Protection Policy.

-05 The Festival aims to provide a safe and caring environment for children and vulnerable adults as far as is reasonable and practicable, but it is not a child care organisation in the full meaning of the The Protection of Children Act 1999.
+05 The Festival aims to provide a safe and caring environment for children and vulnerable adults as far as is reasonable and practicable, both online and in person, but it is not a childcare organisation in the full meaning of The Protection of Children Act 1999.

 06 Carers are reminded that the safety of young people and vulnerable adults together with their belongings remains their responsibility during the Festival.

-07 When attending the Festival, Carers must ensure that children and vulnerable adults are adequately supervised by themselves or by another responsible adult acting on their behalf.
+07 When attending the Festival in person, Carers must ensure that children and vulnerable adults are adequately supervised by themselves or by another responsible adult acting on their behalf.
 Festival officials are not able to undertake this task.
 Changing areas, warm up rooms and toilets are not supervised, and children should not be allowed to stray into areas designated as out of bounds.

-09 The Festival follows a strict non-discrimination policy and all entrants are treated equally irrespective of race, gender, religion, physical/mental disability, sexual orientation, age or ethnic origin.
+10 The Festival follows a strict non-discrimination policy, and all entrants are treated equally irrespective of race, gender, religion, physical/mental disability, sexual orientation, age, or ethnic origin.

-11 In the event of a problem, anyone wearing a badge may be approached and, if not able to deal with the problem themselves, will contact somebody responsible to act for them.
-All problems will be dealt with sympathetically and discreetly, and will be properly documented.
+14 In the event of a problem, anyone wearing a badge may be approached and, if not able to deal with the problem themselves, will contact somebody responsible to act for them.
+All problems will be dealt with sympathetically and discreetly and will be properly documented.

-13 Carers may photograph their own children as long as this causes no delay or disturbance.
+17 Carers may photograph or video their own children as long as this causes no delay or disturbance.
 Prior permission will be sought from everyone likely to be involved before photographs are taken by the Festival or local press for publicity purposes.

-17 All Committee Members or volunteers working for the Festival are given a copy of this Child Protection Policy with the following Code of Good Practice and Definitions of Abuse.
-They will pass any concerns to one of the nominated officers (listed at the end of this document), and are expected to observe all the agreed procedures.
+23 All Committee Members or volunteers working for the Festival are given a copy of this Child Protection Policy with the following Code of Good Practice and Definitions of Abuse.
+They will pass any concerns to one of the nominated officers (listed at the end of this document) and are expected to observe all the agreed procedures.

 Code of Good Practice for all Festival Volunteers and Helpers

-01 Good practice includes valuing and respecting children as individuals and the adult modeling of appropriate conduct.
+01 Good practice includes valuing and respecting children as individuals and the adult modelling of appropriate conduct.
 Appropriate conduct excludes bullying, shouting, racism, sectarianism, sexism or other form of discrimination.

 02 It is important to avoid having physical contact with children who attend the Festival to enter any one or more of the various classes and competitions.